twosigma/waiter/README.md

 Welcome to Two Sigma's Waiter project!

-Waiter is a web service platform that runs, manages and automatically scales services without requiring human intervention.
+Waiter is a web service platform that runs, manages, and automatically scales services without requiring human intervention.

 [Waiter Design](waiter/docs/waiter-design-docs.md) is a good place to start to learn more.